SOFTS-Raw sugar hits fresh one-month high as supply worries dominate

 * "The major production regions have had very wet conditions and flooding, which has been causing rotting and disease," said RaboResearch associate analyst Pia Piggott.

-* She also cited reduced use of fertiliser and supply risks going forward due to the El Nino weather phenomenon.
+* She also cited reduced use of fertiliser and supply risks due to the El Nino weather phenomenon.

 * Against that, however, demand might be falling in response to high prices, as indicated by poor second-quarter grind data from North America, Europe and Asia.